bahrus/p-et-alia/README.md

 "care-of" only finds the first match (using querySelector).

 p-d watches for DOM mutations, in case the set of matching downstream siblings changes.
 But the "care-of" attribute assumes (for now) that the DOM structure has "settled."
-If you want to apply recursive DOM monitoring (ia mutationObserver)
+If you want to apply recursive DOM monitoring (via mutationObserver) use...

-## Recursive sibling drilldown with p-d-r -- Invitation Only
+### The Hard Way -  Recursive sibling drilldown with p-d-r -- Invitation Only

+So this is the hard way, but it is more thorough.

-Unlike Polymer, permission to do this must be granted explicitly, using the p-d-if attribute on elements where drilldown is needed.
+Permission to enter inside a node must be granted explicitly, using the p-d-if attribute on elements where drilldown is needed.
 The value of the attribute is used to test against the p-d element (hence you will want to specify some marker, like an ID, on the p-d element, which can be used to validate the invitation.)

 ```html
     <text-box></text-box>